 Past studies have shown how cardiac vagal tone is related to a person’s positive affect, so Wei Lü and colleagues ran a positive psychotherapy intervention for participants with low positive affect.

 70 participants from a Chinese college were scored as having either high or low trait positivity, and then half of the 34 that scored low then attended group psychotherapy for 16 weeks.
-Physiological data was obtained with electrodes and software, and although the low-scoring group had lower tone levels, these levels improved significantly after psychotherapy.
-Increasing positive affect and vagal tone can then have broader health effects for individuals, and is even associated with lower risk of illness in the longer term (eg. Thayer & Lane, 2007).
+Physiological data were obtained with electrodes and software, and although the low-scoring group had lower tone levels, these levels improved significantly after psychotherapy.
+Increasing positive affect and vagal tone can then have broader health effects for individuals and is even associated with lower risk of illness in the longer term (eg. Thayer & Lane, 2007).